akhilpandey95/LearnJS/README.md

   **String**.concat() is a method which is used to combined two or more strings in order return a new string.
 Fundamentally this method is used for string operations, but if a string is typically concatenated with another type then the resultant will be a string.
 If we observe above example we see `str1.concat(true)` so here the resultant string is `akhiltrue` as **String**.concat() combines the value of both the arguments and produces a concatenated string as end result.
-Now there are even special cases where if a `string` is tried to concatenate with falsy values then the result would be the combination of the `string` and falsy value.
+Now there are even special cases for suppose, if a `string` is tried to concatenate with falsy values then the result would be the combination of the `string` and falsy value.

 ------------------
 **5.3 String**.indexOf() :